-He opened the trunk behind the truck’s cabin and set the ax in it.
+He opened the trunk behind the truck’s cabin and set the ax in it, then locked it up.
 The wind shifted just then, lifting out the satisfying scent of more iron than that.

 “It always swings.
 Everything dies.
 Everything continues.
 If it stops someday, it won’t matter that it did, the universe will just be quieter.”
 He shut the trunk with a thud and smiled dryly.
 “Even if you’re certain,” he added, “where would we possibly find justice in a country where only their vote matters?”